 Online Social Networking

 Despite what you might think, you really do not know the person on the other side of the computer.
 Use common sense and limit what you disclose.
 Never share your full name, social security number, phone number, address, or credit or bank account numbers.
 Also, think about the nature of the information you share.
-Will you be comfortable with family members, future employers or school admissions officials seeing the info and photos you are posting?
+Will you be comfortable with family members, future employers, or school admissions officials seeing the information and photos you are posting?
 Information posted online should be considered permanent.
 The following are safety precautions to follow:

 - Do not post photos or videos of you or your friends.